wjcarpenter/gvoice-sms-takeout-xml/README.md

 so you probably don't have to do anything about these.
 If you wanted to go to a lot of trouble, you could edit the HTML files to change the conflicting number to the one you prefer for that contact.
+If you have all of the conflicting numbers in your phone contact records, things will work out without your needing to do anything.

 Here is an example of this kind of informational message:
 ```
+>> Info: conflicting information about "Joe Blow": +14255552222 {'+12065551111'}
+>>    due to File: "/home/wjc/t/Takeout/Voice/Calls/Joe Blow - 2017-12-03T00_39_16Z.html"
+>> Info: conflicting information about "Joe Blow": +18885551234 {'+12065551111', '+14255552222'}
+>>    due to File: "/home/wjc/t/Takeout/Voice/Calls/Joe Blow - Placed - 2023-09-26T20_48_32Z.html"
->> Info: conflicting information about "Susie Glow": +18885554321 +18775554444
+>> Info: conflicting information about "Susie Glow": +18885554321 {'+12125553333'}
-      due to File: "/home/wjc/t/Takeout/Voice/Calls/Susie Glow - Text - 2023-10-02T18_25_31Z.html"
+>>    due to File: "/home/wjc/t/Takeout/Voice/Calls/Susie Glow - Received - 2014-12-19T01_30_10Z.html"
 ```
 To keep the noise down,
-there will be at most one such message for any given contact, regardless of how many different numbers are seen in the HTML files.
+there will be at most one such message for any newly discovered conflicting numbers for any given contact.
+In other words, for a contact with N different phone numbers in the HTML files, you would expect to see N-1 informational messages about conflicts.
+The number outside the `{braces}` is the most recently seen number, and the file named on the next line is where that number was first seen.
 The script will sometimes need to find a contact's phone number from the contact name.
 In cases of conflicts, the most recently seen number will be used.
 (That's known in some circles as "last writer wins".)